open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 1. When trying to access http://localhost:3100 you may experience an error such as the following: "no_db_found".
 A simple solution will be using ```vagrant halt prod``` ```vagrant destroy prod``` to delete the current machine, then try ```vagrant up prod``` to rebuild it.

-2. If you accidentally delete your Planet admin acccount, creating a new learner account on login page will casue problem in latter steps.
-The best way to solve this problem is to start over and create a new community using `vagrant destroy prod` then `vagrant up prod` in `planet` folder.
+2. If you accidentally delete your Planet admin account, creating a new learner account on the login page will cause problems in later steps.
+The best way to solve this problem is to start over and create a new community using `vagrant destroy prod` and then `vagrant up prod` in `planet` folder.

-3. In the case you use the command `vagrant destroy prod`, your community Planet will be wiped together with the virtual machine, but  community registration still exist on the nation side.
-After rebuilding your community Planet using `vagrant up prod`, fill out the configurations again with a slightly difference Name (e.g. adding a number or letter to the end of your original GitHub username) so we can still locate your community on the Nation side.
+3. In the case that you use the command `vagrant destroy prod`, your community Planet would be wiped together with the virtual machine, but  community registration would still exist on the nation side.
+After rebuilding your community Planet using `vagrant up prod`, fill out the configurations again with a slightly different Name (e.g. adding a number or letter to the end of your original GitHub username) so that we can still locate your community on the Nation side.
+Also, remember to take a screenshot of the new configuration page and post it to the [Gitter chat](https://gitter.im/open-learning-exchange/chat).

 ## Next Section **→**